akshitha2410/my-portfolio/README.md

 Portfolio Website
 This is a personal portfolio website built using HTML, CSS, and JavaScript.
-It showcases my projects, skills, and contact information.
+It showcases my projects, skills, and contact info

 Features
 Responsive design for desktop and mobile devices